Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Conclusions

 \section{Conclusions}

-We have presented a simple model to estimate the maximal reduction of the laser-induced transition probability due to interference effects in a multi-pass cell, in the regime where the pulse length exceeds the round-trip time of the cell.
+We have presented a simple model to estimate the maximal reduction of the laser-induced transition probability due to wave-interference effects in a multi-pass cell, in the regime where the pulse length exceeds the round-trip time of the cell.
 The approach first quantifies maximal interference in terms of the laser electric field and the corresponding Rabi frequency, and then incorporates this into the population dynamics via the optical Bloch equations.
-For the HFS experiment in muonic hydrogen, the resulting decrease in transition probability is found to be only $\lesssim 10\%$, and can thus be neglected when evaluating the expected performance of the setup.
-Nevertheless, the model provides useful guidance for the final optimization of the experiment.
-The method outlined here may also be of value in other contexts where coherent light in a multi-pass geometry is used to drive weak atomic or molecular transitions.
-Moreover, the normalized plots in Fig.~\eqref{fig:fluence_saturation} (Bottom) can serve as a practical reference for assessing the potential impact of such effects in similar scenarios.